V4Fire/Client/src/base/b-bottom-slide/README.md

 These are just two of the many approaches that the `V4Fire` framework gives you to use components of this kind like a singleton.
 There are many more options you can think of to cover your needs.

+## API

+### Props

+- `visible` – Minimum height value of a visible part (in pixels), i.e., even the component is closed, this part still be visible.
+By default, set to `0`.

+- `overlay` – If set to `true`, then when "pulling" the component to the entire height, a semi-transparent back will be displayed below the component.
+By default, set to `true`.

+- `scrollToTopOnClose` – If set to `true`, then when the component is closed, the content inside it will be scrolled up.

+### Methods

+- `next` – Pulls the component to the next step.
+If the component is completely closed at the method call, the `open` method will be called.
+If the component is stretched to the maximum, the method will return `false`.

+- `prev` – Pulls the component to the previous step.
+If the component is at the last step, it will call the `close` method.
+If the component is fully closed, the method will return `false`.

 ## Slots

 1. `default` to provide the base content of each item.